Activation-Guided Local Editing for Jailbreaking Attacks: Further Experimental Details

 All computational experiments were conducted on a server running Ubuntu 24.04.1 LTS.
 The hardware configuration included an Intel(R) Core(TM) i9-10980XE CPU, 256 GB of RAM, and two NVIDIA RTX A6000 GPUs.
 Our implementation is based on Python 3.10.17.
 The key software dependencies include PyTorch 2.7.1 (with CUDA 12.4) and the Hugging Face Transformers library, version 4.51.3.

 We select Llama-3-8B-Instruct as our generator LLM to generate dialogue history in the generation phase.
 Due to the high refusal rate when we query Llama-3-8B-Instruct to conduct the Adaptive Rephrasing, we employ an uncensored model (DarkIdol-Llama-3.1-8B-Instruct-1.2-Uncensored) to complete it following \cite{du2025multi}.
+We did not observe any denial behaviour in the baseline experiments; therefore, we continue to use Llama-3-8B-Instruct as the attacker model in these experiments.

-The cosine similarity threshold in Adaptive Rephrasing is set to 0.6, and it is increased to 0.9 in the editing phase.
+We calculate cosine similarity using Sentence-BERT (all-MiniLM-L6-v2) \cite{reimers2019sentence}.
+The cosine similarity threshold in Adaptive Rephrasing is set to 0.6 to ensure the variety of the rephrased sentences.
+It is then increased to 0.9 in the editing phase to prevent excessive semantic shifting.
 We employ a two-layer MLP with 100 and 50 hidden neurons as the refusal and malicious classifiers, respectively.
 The temperature of the target LLMs is set to 0 in all experiments.
 In the absence of explicit specification, the hyperparameter is set to $p = 5$ and $N_{\text{Cand}}$ by default.
+For the number of candidates in the editing phase, the attacker LLM generates five synonym candidates, and 100 insertion candidates are randomly sampled from the model's vocabulary.

 A fixed random seed was not set for the candidate token sampling step within our token injection module.
 While the main source of stochasticity from LLM decoding was controlled by setting the temperature to 0, this remaining randomness means that the exact attack prompts may vary slightly across different runs.
 Consequently, the reported ASR figures may exhibit minor fluctuations.
 However, we argue that this effect is minimal, as the final token is not chosen purely at random but is selected from the sampled candidates via an optimization process that minimizes the loss function.